Brandon Mechele: International career

-Mechele earned his first full international call up when Roberto Martinez named him in the Belgium squad in October 2018.
-He made his Belgium national football team debut on 13 October 2019 in a Euro 2020 qualifier against Kazakhstan.
-He substituted Thomas Vermaelen in added time.
+Mechele earned his first full international call up when Roberto Martínez named him in the Belgium squad in October 2018.
+He made his Belgium national football team debut on 13 October 2019 in a Euro 2020 qualifier against Kazakhstan as a stoppage time substitute for Thomas Vermaelen.

+On 18 November 2025, Mechele scored his first international goal in a 7–0 win over Liechtenstein during 2026 FIFA World Cup qualification.

+On 15 May 2026, he was named in Belgium's squad for the 2026 FIFA World Cup.
+Aged 33, Mechele was the only player to complete all 6 of Belgium's matches, and also proved to be one of the revelations of the team.